joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/science/earth/100000010932609/manhattanhenge-nyc-sky-crowds.html

 **As the SpaceX Hype Machine Steamrolls Ahead, Wall Street Jumps Aboard**\
-`Elon Musk and his bankers are working to create a self-fulfilling prophecy for SpaceX’s massive initial public offering: Make investors feel that the risks of passing up the stock outweigh those of buying into it.`\
+`Elon Musk and his bankers are working to create a self-fulfilling prophecy for the massive public offering: Make investors feel that the risks of passing it up outweigh those of buying into it.`\
 https://www.nytimes.com/2026/05/29/business/spacex-ipo-wall-street.html

 **How Bad Are President Trump’s Approval Ratings?**\